-Nature in Savitri
+Nature in Savitri:

-Sri Aurobindo, in his letters on Savitri, written mostly in 1936, informs us about its process of composition: "I used Savitri as a means of ascension.
+Sri Aurobindo in his letters on Savitri, written mostly in 1936,informs us about its process of composition: "I used Savitri as a means of ascension.
 I began with it on a certain mental level, each time I could reach a higher level I rewrote from that level..."
 (Aurobindo 1970: 727, see note).
-He further informs that this epic poem was written many years ago, before the Mother came, as a narrative poem in two parts (ibid 728).
+He, further informs, that this epic poem was written many years ago before the Mother came, as a narrative poem in two parts (ibid 728).
 He then revised it time and again to arrive at the present form.
-We all know it is a poem depicting his adventure of consciousness towards a higher level.
+We all know that it is a poem depicting his adventure of consciousness towards the higher level.
 It is based on intuitive thinking, "always expressing a vision" (ibid 737).
 He also justifies his style of using anaphora.
-"This does not weaken the poem; it gives it a singular power and beauty.
+"This does not weaken the poem, it gives it a singular power and beauty.
 The repetition of the same key ideas, key images and symbols, keywords or phrases, key epithets, sometimes key lines or half lines is a constant feature.
 They give an atmosphere,... a sort of psychological frame, an architecture" (ibid 740).
-It is based on an anecdote from the Mahabharata that has been expanded to a blank verse epic poem containing 23,813 lines.
+It is based on an anecdote from the Mahabharata.
+Sri Aurobindo expands it to blank verse epic poem containing 23,813 lines.

 All can be done if the God touch is there...

-(Aurobindo 1970: 3, SABCL, vol.28)
+(Aurobindo 1970: 3, SABCL-28)

-This is his initial statement in book one, canto-1, indicating his firm faith in the Divine, who is inspiring him to compose this magnum opus.
+This is his initial statement in Book-one, canto-1, indicating his firm faith in the divine, who is inspiring him to compose this magnum opus.
 The present discussion will concentrate on book five and a few select sections from Savitri.
-Book five is known as the "The Book of Love," where we see Savitri and Satyavan courting each other in a sylvan setting described with rich images:
+Book five is known as the "The Book of Love", where we see Savitri and Satyavan courting each other in a sylvan setting.
+Nature is exquisitely beautiful: